RyanNicoletti/newsletter-app/README.md

 Test Username: user123<br>
 Test Password: password123<br>

-To add a news letter to your feed, copy and paste a url from an RSS feed<br> into the second input and give it a title<br>
+To add a news letter to your feed, copy and paste a url from an RSS feed into the second input and give it a title<br>

 For example: Title: React Weekly<br>
 RSS URL: http://reactjsnewsletter.com/issues.rss